-If you drive a car, there’s a good chance that you’ve already had the unfortunate experience of having a windshield replacement – by their very nature, they take a lot of abuse from the elements.
+If you drive a car, there’s a good chance that you’ve already had the unfortunate experience of having a windshield replacement.
+By their very nature, they take a lot of abuse from the elements.

-Aside from that, certain brands or models are only available through the dealer – think high-end sedans and luxury, so any windshield repairer or replacer will need to pay dealer prices (less a small discount) for the windshield – it’s not possible to buy a cheaper product from one of the other manufacturers.
+Aside from that, certain brands or models are only available through the dealer.
+Think high-end sedans and luxury.
+So, any windshield repairer or replacer will need to pay dealer prices (less a small discount) for the windshield.
+It’s not possible to buy a cheaper product from one of the other manufacturers.

-You also need to consider how new your vehicle is – many of the newer vehicles have sensors built in to the glass – rain sensors, condensate, lights.
-Some cars can have as many as five sensors in the glass, and this of course all adds up to one thing – money.
+You also need to consider how new your vehicle is.
+Many of the newer vehicles have sensors built into the glass – rain sensors, condensate, lights.
+Some cars can have as many as five sensors in the glass, and this, of course, all adds up to one thing – money.

 And finally, anything with extra molding involved (complex curves for example) will generally be up to 20% more expensive as well.

-What IS the Cost?
+What Does it Cost?

 Typically, prices for windshield replacement costs can be anywhere between $100 to $400 USD, but that includes the price of the windshield, labor to remove and refit, adhesive and cleaning.
-With many insurance companies, you won’t have to pay the deductible.
+With many insurance companies, you won’t have to pay for the deductible.

 Even if your windshield has been damaged, you not necessarily need a full replacement.
-Many automotive glass companies offer a windshield repair service, and you may be surprised at just what can be repaired – some companies offer repairs on cracks up to 3 inches long, and rock chips up to the size of a quarter.
+Many automotive glass companies offer a windshield repair service, and you may be surprised at just what can be repaired.
+Some companies offer repairs on cracks up to 3 inches long, and rock chips up to the size of a quarter.